-§ 12066.
+§ 12177.
 The Interactive Process.

-(a) If a request for a reasonable accommodation is not promptly granted, the Person considering the request for accommodation must engage in a timely, good faith, interactive process with the individual with a disability, or the individual's representative, in order to identify, evaluate, or implement an effective, reasonable accommodation for an individual with a disability.
+(a) If a request for a reasonable accommodation is not promptly granted, the person considering the request for accommodation must engage in a timely (pursuant to subsection (d)), good faith, interactive process with the individual with a disability, or the individual's representative, in order to identify, evaluate, or implement an effective, reasonable accommodation for an individual with a disability.

-(b) If the Person considering the request for accommodation believes the information received is insufficient to establish either that a disability exists or the nature of the disability-related need for the accommodation, or if the nexus between the disability and the requested accommodation is not clear to the Person considering the request for accommodation, the Person considering the request for accommodation pursuant to section 12067 from the individual with a disability or the individual's representative.
-The Person considering the clarification or addition without first requesting the clarification or additional information pursuant to request for accommodation to provide it.
+(b) If the person considering the request for accommodation believes the information received is insufficient to establish either that a disability exists or the nature of the disability-related need for the accommodation, or if the nexus between the disability and the requested accommodation is not clear to the person considering the request for accommodation, the person considering the request for accommodation pursuant to section 12178 from the individual with a disability or the individual's representative.
+The person considering the request must not deny it for lack of information without first requesting the clarification or additional information to provide it.

-(c) If the Person considering the request believes that the initially requested accommodation cannot be granted for a reason permitted under section 12068, the Person considering the request must try to identify if there is another accommodation that works and must discuss with the individual with the disability or the individual's representative whether other alternative accommodations would be equally effective in meeting the needs of the individual with a disability.
-If an alternative accommodation would effectively meet the requester's disability-related needs of the individual and could not be lawfully denied for a reason permitted under Section 12068, the Person considering the request must grant it.
-The individual requesting the accommodation is not obligated to accept an alternative accommodation if the alternative accommodation will not meet the needs of the individual with the disability and the initially requested accommodation could not be lawfully denied for a reason permitted under section 12068.
+(c) If the person considering the request believes that the initially requested accommodation cannot be granted for a reason permitted under section 12179, the person considering the request must try to identify if there is another accommodation that is equally effective and must discuss with the individual with the disability or the individual's representative whether other alternative accommodations would be equally effective in meeting the needs of the individual with a disability.
+If an alternative accommodation would effectively meet the requester's disability-related needs of the individual and could not be lawfully denied for a reason permitted under Section 12179(a)(3)-(6), the person considering the request must grant it.
+The individual requesting the accommodation is not obligated to accept an alternative accommodation if the alternative accommodation could not be lawfully denied for a reason permitted under section 12179.
 In many cases, the individual with the disability has the most accurate knowledge about the functional limitations posed by their disability, and therefore should be given significant weight.

 (d) Requests for reasonable accommodations must be promptly considered.
-The time necessary to respond to a request depends on many factors, including, but not necessarily limited to:
+The time necessary to respond to a request depends on many factors, including:

-(1) the nature of the accommodation under consideration;
+(1) The nature of the accommodation under consideration;

-(2) whether it is necessary to obtain supporting information because the disability or the need for the accommodation is not obvious or known to the Person considering the request;
+(2) Whether it is necessary to obtain supporting information because the disability or the need for the accommodation is not obvious or known to the person considering the request;

-(3) whether the accommodation is needed on an urgent basis; and
+(3) Whether the accommodation is needed on an urgent basis; and

-(4) whether it is necessary to engage in the interactive process to resolve the request.
+(4) Whether it is necessary to engage in the interactive process to resolve the request.

-(e) An undue delay by the Person considering the request, for example, when there is a failure to act promptly on the need to acquire additional information pursuant to section 12067, may constitute a denial of a reasonable accommodation.
+(e) An undue delay by the person considering the request, for example, when there is a failure to act promptly on the need to acquire additional information pursuant to section 12178, may constitute a denial of a reasonable accommodation.
 Whether a request has been promptly considered is a case-by-case factual determination.

 (f) A failure to reach an agreement on an accommodation request after a reasonable attempt to do so is in effect a decision not to grant the requested accommodation.
 If the individual requesting the accommodation or their representative has, after a reasonable opportunity, unreasonably failed to provide legally relevant information that was requested consistent with the regulations, the person considering the request may find this failure to be grounds for determining that the accommodation could not be granted.
-However, if a later request for a same or similar accommodation is made by the individual with a disability or their representative, the latter request must be considered pursuant to these regulations independently of the original request.
+However, if after the denial of the initial request, the individual with a disability or their representative makes a later request for the same or similar accommodation, the latter request must be considered pursuant to these regulations independently of the initial request.